Peter Hutton (filmmaker): Career

 Much of Hutton's career was influenced by his time in the merchant marines.

 Hutton's films are distributed by Canyon Cinema in San Francisco and Arsenal – Institut für Film und Videokunst in Berlin.
 In May 2008 the Museum of Modern Art in New York held a full retrospective of Hutton's films.
 His most recent work, Three Landscapes, premiered at the Toronto International Film Festival in September 2013.

 Hutton died of cancer at the age of 71 on June 25, 2016.
+Director Kelly Reichardt dedicated her 2019 film First Cow to him, paying homage through a long static shot of a barge moving down the Columbia River.